cburdine/materials-ml-workshop/MaterialsML/data_types/python_data_types.md

 ## Tuples

-The `tuple` data type is similar in functionality to the `list` type.
+The `tuple` data type is similar in function to the `list` type.
 Tuples can also be used for storing sequential data, and can be constructed by enclosing a sequence of comma separated values by parentheses (`(`...`)`).
 Unlike lists, tuples are _immutable_ data types, which means that they cannot be modified after they are created.
 We will explain more about what this means later.

 Here are some examples of tuples:
 ```{code-cell}